Ryan Tannehill: 2019: Comeback Player of the Year

 Tannehill finished the 2019 season with 2,742 passing yards, 22 touchdowns, and six interceptions to go along with 43 carries for 185 yards and four touchdowns in 12 games and 10 starts.
-He also led the league and set franchise-records with a 117.5 quarterback rating and 9.6 yards per attempt.
-His 70.3 completion percentage also set a franchise record.
-He was ranked 68th by his fellow players on the NFL Top 100 Players of 2020.
+He also led the league and set franchise records with a 117.5 quarterback rating and 9.6 yards per attempt, while his 70.3 completion percentage also set a franchise record.